 Source: SalaryExpert

-Pursuing a career in aeronautical engineering can be highly lucrative, while also providing job satisfaction as you find new ways to design, improve, and build aircraft and related equipment.
+Pursuing this type of career can be highly lucrative, while also providing job satisfaction as you find new ways to design, improve, and build aircraft and related equipment.
 To get started, it is important to understand the skills expected of an aeronautical engineer, what you’ll need to study, and required certifications.

 How Do I Become an Aeronautical Engineer?